Alexhb61/graph_algorithms/Clique/Clique_reduction_family.md

 I do not have any complete proofs of that belief.
 However, below are some arbitrarily fast exponential time reductions from the general clique problem to weird instances.
 These can also be seen as being similar to the sparsification lemma on SAT problems.
 There a formula is reduced to a disjunction of sparser formulas.
-Here the clique function of a graph is reduced to the clique function of much denser graphs.
+Here the clique function of a graph is reduced to the clique function of much denser subgraphs.
 ## Reductions from the general clique problem to clique problem with bounded independence number.
 This is a simple enough proof that it might already exist in the literature, but I don't think I've seen it.
 The basic key fact about clique's and independent sets is they have maximum intersection size 1.